virgilio-ferreira/virgilio-ferreira/README.md

 - :telescope: Learning and developing **every day**

-- 👨‍💻 All of my projects are available at [https://github.com/virgilio-ferreira](https://github.com/virgilio-ferreira)
+- 👨‍💻 All of my projects are available at: [https://github.com/virgilio-ferreira](https://github.com/virgilio-ferreira)

-- 📫 How to reach me **virgilio.ferreiraneto@gmail.com**
+- 📫 How to reach me: **virgilio.ferreiraneto@gmail.com**

-- ⚡ Fun fact **I can juggle, play the tambourine and write code, but usually only one at a time.**
+- ⚡ Fun fact: **I can juggle, play the tambourine and write code, but usually only one at a time.**

 <br>